 In April 2009, we entered into a Senior Advisor Agreement with Mr. Krakauer, who formerly served as our President, Chief Financial Officer and director, pursuant to which he remained available to consult with us through April 10, 2010.
 Under this agreement, Mr. Krakauer was entitled to payments in the aggregate amount of \$375,000 payable over a one-year period, plus the repayment of amounts of reduced salary for the first three months of 2009, in addition to the continuation of certain benefits and perquisites, including health insurance benefits, and the continuation of auto lease payments for a certain number of months.
-In addition, we waived any right we had to repurchase any restricted units held by Mr. Krakauer at the time of his resignation.
-All common units held by Mr. Krakauer were terminated in connection with our reorganization proceedings.
+In addition, we waived any right we had to repurchase any restricted units held by Mr. Krakauer were terminated in connection with our reorganization proceedings.